* AD- Some products mentioned in this post are gifted. Explicit details at the bottom of the post and details throughout. *

 Eyelash glue is obviously a necessity paired with lashes, and though some come with, some do not.
 Also in my experience some of the cheaper eyelashes, such as Primark’s, that does come with glue, the glue can be less effective.
 Ardell, for example, supplies a small sachet like glue, yet Red Cherry do not.
 However… you can, of course, use any glue with any lashes, and the Revlon white precision glue is my current affordable and extremely adhesive choice, at just £4.99.

 My go-to lashes are a wispy and natural-looking pair of lashes, as I like them to look like my own.
 My favourite brand of false lashes being Ardell, Primark and a new favourite Red Cherry.
 The Ardell demi wispies offer a very natural look and in my opinion, are shorter in length in comparison to the Red Cherry lashes, which offer a more natural glam look with the greater length.
 Below you can see both the Red Cherry and Ardell lashes in action, both available on False Eyelashes.

 Top Images- Ardell Demi Wispies. // Bottom Image- Red Cherry Stevi.

 This brings me to the end of my post, from brushes to false eyelashes.
 I will say one more time, Thank You to FalseEyelashes.co.uk.
-I loved the products I was sent and I endorse the website not by obligation but instead my opinion, as not only the products but also the websites postage, returns and additional scheme services make it a perfect option when buying lashes.
+I love the products I was sent and I endorse the website not by obligation but instead my opinion, as not only the products but also the websites postage, returns and additional scheme services make it a perfect option when buying lashes.
 Their site offers a huge range, beyond what I sampled also, including Eyelure, Doll Beauty and Peaches & Cream.

 Have a lovely day, and comment and share what you would like to see coming soon on the blog too of course.